PINTO0309/scs4onnx/README.md

 1. If the same constant tensor is found by scanning the entire graph for Constant values, it is aggregated into a single constant tensor.
 2. Ignore scalar values.
 3. Ignore variables.
+4. Finally, create a Fork of **[onnx-simplifier](https://github.com/daquexian/onnx-simplifier)** and merge this process just before the onnx file output process

 ## 1. Setup
 ### 1-1.
 HostPC